dotnet/machinelearning/README.md

 ## Roadmap

-Take a look at ML.NET's [Roadmap](ROADMAP.md) to what the team plans to work on in the next year.
+Take a look at ML.NET's [Roadmap](ROADMAP.md) to see what the team plans to work on in the next year.

 ## Operating systems and processor architectures supported by ML.NET